ThePywon/coerce/README.md

 ## Description

-This package is meant to coerce objects following a certain model
-This can be a very usefull tool to manage user inputted data automatically
+This package takes in an object and coerces it into the same structure as the passed model This can be a very usefull tool to manage user inputted data automatically

 <br/>